 A FAULT alarm LED flashes yellow when a fault alarm is present.
 Once acknowledged, the LED stops flashing, but remains yellow until it is reset.
 If a light bar tower is available in the system, a red section of light bar flashes when an un-acknowledged shutdown alarm is present.
 Once acknowledged, the LED stops flashing, but remains red until it is reset.
-A yellow section of light bar flashes yellow when a fault alarm is present.
-Once acknowledged, the LED stops flashing, but remains red until it is reset.
-A yellow section of light bar flashes yellow when a fault alarm is present.
+A vellow section of light bar flashes vellow when a fault alarm is present.
 Once acknowledged, the LED stops flashing, but remains yellow until it is reset.

 If multiple alarms are present, alarms will scroll in the alarm box with an index and number of alarms present in the cabinet at that time.
-The ChemGuard[®] can be configured so that, when the power at the ChemGuard[®] is turned off, all alarms are activated at the I/O, which in turn, alerts the process tool of a loss of power on the ChemGuard[®].
+The ChemGuard® CG400/426 can be configured so that, when the power at the ChemGuard® CG400/426 is turned off, all alarms are activated at the I/O, which in turn, alerts the process tool of a loss of power on the ChemGuard® CG400/426.

-Unacknowledged alarms are marked with keyword "NEW".
+Unacknowledged alarms are marked with keyword "\\NEW\\".
 Even after an alarm is cleared (by double clicking anywhere on alarm text box), if alarm condition exists in the cabinet, the alarm will come back.

-6.4.1 SHUTDOWN Alarms
+6.4.1.
+SHUTDOWN Alarms